simonsobs/sotrplib/README.md

 Creating a test setup of the SO map-domain transient pipeline which will start by ingesting .FITS depth-1 maps.

-Currently, the output is three pandas databases in csv format.
+Currently, the output is a pandas database in csv format.

 Now supports sim mode which can create gaussian noise maps, inject and recover sources and also inject sources into depth1 maps.
 More below  in the ## simulations section